11860

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Marqeta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70% in Q4.
+Marqeta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.3% in Q1.

 Marqeta Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.70 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite improving significantly since the last quarter (after the change in the accounting approach), Marqeta's gross margin is still lower than that of a typical SaaS businesses.
+That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite improving significantly since the last quarter, Marqeta's gross margin is still lower than that of a typical SaaS businesses.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Marqeta's free cash flow came in at $14.08 million in Q4, roughly the same as last year.
+Marqeta burned through $6.07 million of cash in Q1 , increasing its cash burn by 45.4% year on year.

 Marqeta Free Cash Flow